rannn367/tp/docs/DeveloperGuide.md

 5. Finding staff
    1. Test case: `stafffind n/Jane`<br>
-      Expected: Displays all staff with "Jane" in their name.
+      Expected: Displays all staff with "Jane" in their name, if no customer present, shows the full list of staff present.
    2. Test case: `sf Jane`<br>
       Expected: Same as above, using the command abbreviation.
    3. Test case: `stafffind all/true`<br>